darktable-org/dtdocs/content/darkroom/interacting-with-modules/wavelets.md

 ## wavelet decomposition

 As discussed above, the _retouch_ module allows you to choose how many detail levels to split your image into.
-It decomposese the image into separate layers and allows you to perform operations selectively on each individual layer or on the image as a whole:
+It decomposes the image into separate layers and allows you to perform operations selectively on each individual layer or on the image as a whole:

 ![wavelets-retouch-gui](./wavelets/clean-retouch.png#w50)